Note: This tip is for use with SecureCRT version 8.3 and later.

-This tip provides details about these two color configuration methods, including information about how they interact with each other in combination when running SecureCRT version 5.5 and later.
+This tip provides details about these two color configuration methods, including information about how they interact with each other in combination.

 Color schemes in SecureCRT are local configuration settings that instruct SecureCRT which foreground and background colors to use for text displayed in the terminal.
 These color scheme configurations include a collection of independent foreground and background colors SecureCRT will use for displaying normal, bold, underline, and blink attributes.

 All sessions make use of a color scheme to determine initial foreground and background colors.
-By default, sessions are configured to use the built-in Monochrome color scheme (black text on a white background).
+By default, sessions are configured to use the built-in Solarized Light color scheme.

 To create a custom color scheme in SecureCRT: